 ALWAYS BE CLOSING.

-And for the seventh consecutive year, the like-minded and aspirant harnessed a collective and aggressive late surge to ignite an outburst of raffle ticket sales.
+And for the seventh consecutive year, the like-minded and aspirant harnessed a collective and aggressive late surge to trigger an outburst of raffle ticket sales.
 The Glengarry-esque frantic Friday finish would have had Ricky Roma riveted and Blake ordering coffee for one and all.

 The unwavering student body racked another record-smashing total – $595,145 – with all monies contributing directly to St. Thomas tuition assistance, a Basilian tradition for nearly a century.
 The half-million-dollar mark crashed for the sixth year in a row.
 The raucous eight-year sales spike rose to more than $4.2 million.